rlane/shellhop/README.md

 there is a unique match, hit <kbd>Enter</kbd> to accept it.
 Shellhop will exit and leave the cursor in the desired position.

+Use <kbd>Ctrl-n</kbd> and <kbd>Ctrl-p</kbd> to cycle between multiple matches.
+The current match will be highlighted and the others underlined.

 ## Contributing

 Fork the project and send a pull request.